3 June, 2019

 For many house buyers, the prospect of an energy efficient home will be very appealing.
 However, there is a large amount of information that any potential buyer will need to be made aware of.

 If your solar panels were leased, you will need to gather as much documentation as possible (as outlined above).
-More specifically a buyer’s solicitor might request:
+More specifically the property buyer’s solicitor might request:

 - Sight of the standard 25-year term lease.